lazebny/ramda-ruby/README.md

 ## Documentation

-This gem tries to follow the same versions as Ramda Js.

-Currently the gem doesn't have own documentation but it tries to follow specification from [Ramda Js](http://ramdajs.com/docs/):
+Currently the gem doesn't have own documentation but it tries to follow specification from [Ramda Js](http://ramdajs.com/docs/)

-* each release contains [functions](docs/FUNCTIONS.md) from the relevant Ramda Js release
+* each release includes [functions](docs/FUNCTIONS.md) from the relevant [Ramda Js](http://ramdajs.com) release
-* each release includes more functions which i found pretty useful
+* each release includes more functions which i found pretty useful but they are from upcoming releases

 You could use [Ramda Js](http://ramdajs.com/docs/) as a source of documentation.